SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

               and type casts that are guaranteed not to fail use the ``as`` operator.
               For more information, see :ref:`Expressions_Type-CastingOperators`.
 ----------  --------------------------------------------------------------------------
+2014-10-16  * Updated for Swift 1.1.

-2014-10-16  * Added a full guide to :ref:`Initialization_FailableInitializers`.
+            * Added a full guide to :ref:`Initialization_FailableInitializers`.

             * Added a description of :ref:`Protocols_FailableInitializerRequirements`
               for protocols.